-As shown in the research provided by staff, using the caliper of the tree to calculate mitigation is widely used in municipalities across the country and locally.
-While the modified calculation will require additional contribution and/or planting from developers, the increase is reasonable and substantially below the one to one ratio requirement that is common in other local towns.
+Staff recommends approval.
+As shown in the research provided by staff, using the caliper of the tree to calculate various mitigation requirements is common in municipalities across the country and locally.
+While the modified calculation will require additional contribution and/or planting from developers, the increase is reasonable and will do more to encourage the design of sites in a way that will preserve mature vegetation when possible.

-PART 6: PLANNING BOARD RECOMMENDATION
+PART 6: PLANNING BOARD RECOMMENDATION - UPDATE 9/11/15